 Through Shopify Payments, your store can accept payments via many popular methods, including credit and debit cards, Apple Pay, Google Pay, and gift cards.
 Even cryptocurrency is included.
 Overall, it accepts payments in 130 currencies.

-Shopify Payments Requirements
+Shopify Payments requirements

 It would be best if you met specific criteria to use it.
 Here's a shortlist.

-Shopify Store: You need a Shopify store to use the Shopify Payment Gateway.
+- Shopify Store: You need a Shopify store to use the Shopify Payment Gateway.
 This involves signing up for a Shopify subscription and setting up your online store.

-Supported country: Shopify Payments is not globally available.
-Currently, your store must operate in one of these 23 countries: Australia, Austria, Belgium, Canada, Czechia, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Italy, Japan, the Netherlands, New Zealand, Portugal, Romania, Singapore, Spain, Sweden, Switzerland, United Kingdom, and the United States.
+Supported markets now include Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hong Kong SAR, Hungary, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Singapore, Slovenia, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

-Valid/supported business: Shopify is strict about its business requirements.
+- Valid/supported business: Shopify is strict about its business requirements.
 For one, you must have a registered business name and tax identification number.

 But more than that, your business must not be on its exhaustive prohibited list.
 That ranges from regulated or illegal products to crypto services, adult content, and gambling services.

-Bank account: You need an account based in the same country as your Shopify store.
+- Bank account: You need an account based in the same country as your Shopify store.
 Shopify Balance and full checking accounts qualify.
-A current account will do if you’re in the UK or Ireland.
-That said, your account must be set to your country or region’s currency.
+A current account will do if you're in the UK or Ireland.
+That said, your account must be set to your country or region's currency.

 Checking accounts that only receive wire payments need to be fixed.
 That's also the case with money-transfer apps that mimic bank accounts.